Adolescent counselling in London

 Let us help your teenager to help themselves

 We'll connect your teen with a psychotherapist or psychologist who has significant experience in working with young adults and children.
-Among the specialists is clinical psychologist Mark Flynn, and child & teenage psychotherapist Theodora Savvidou.
+Among the specialists is psychotherapist Philippa Donald, clinical psychologist Gemma Allison, and child & teenage psychotherapist Theodora Savvidou.